skyrim-multiplayer/skymp/docs/release/sp-2.6.md

 **Hey!
 This is a very important update that adds AE/1.6 support, improves FPS, and generally fixes lots of crashes and issues.
 It's quite reasonable to update instead of keep using 2.5 or even older versions.**

-But remember that unfortunately updating SP break save games on *some* modlists.
+Remember that unfortunately updating SP break save games on *some* modlists.
 There are still many things to be implemented or fixed.
 See [issues](https://github.com/skyrim-multiplayer/skymp/issues?q=is%3Aopen+is%3Aissue+label%3Aarea%3Askyrim-platform).

 SP supports both Steam version of Skyrim SE (1.6+) and legacy 1.5.97.

+If you're enjoying Skyrim Platform, please star this repo.
+It helps ⭐

 ## `error` in HTTP client's response